Photograph of Leopard

 'World's End' A sheer 1050 m (3445 ft) drop at the edge of the escarpment in Horton Plains NP near Nuwara Eliya.

-The peak time to visit is late March-early April when Blue Whales are usually present close inshore and some of the most spectacular birds which spend the northern winter on the island are usually still present, including Forest Wagtail, Indian Pitta, Pied Thrush, Indian Blue Robin and Kashmir Flycatcher, although these birds are usually present from November and Blue Whales normally from December.
+November to March is the best time, when Blue Whales (mostly from December) and some of the most spectacular birds which spend the northern winter on the island are usually present, including Forest Wagtail, Indian Pitta, Pied Thrush, Indian Blue Robin and Kashmir Flycatcher.
 The monsoon usually lasts from May until September-October.

 A Field Guide to the Birds of Sri Lanka by J Harrison and T Worfolk.
 OUP, 2011 (Second Edition).